-I follow a lot of food bloggers and I’m not sure why.
+I follow a lot of food bloggers, and I’m not sure why.

-Don’t get me wrong, I love food; my ample midsection is damning evidence of that fact.
+Don’t get me wrong; I love food; my ample midsection is damning evidence of that fact.
 But there is no stretch of the definition of a “foodie” that would include me.

-I also don’t care for most ethnic cuisine, meals where I have to eat with my hands, or meals cooked by “performance” (that’s right, I’m looking at you, Kanki’s.
+I also don’t care for most ethnic cuisine, meals where I have to eat with my hands, or meals cooked by “performance.”
+(That’s right, I’m looking at you, Kanki’s.
 I don’t want a chef to entertain me, just cook my food.
 If I want a floor show, I’ll go to Vegas).

 Location is also an issue.
 If I have to travel over 20 miles to a restaurant, I would rather stay home and order a pizza.
-So along with evolved food, proximity is a key component of my meal selection.
+So along with evolved food, proximity is a crucial component of my meal selection.

 I’ve discovered the experience of fellowship over a meal is often better than the food itself.
 Like a great wine, stimulating companionship pairs with a meal to make it memorable.
 Most of the best aspects of a meal have little to with actual food.
 I could order a big old nasty lobster and with the right settings and still have a great dinner.
 Nah, who am I kidding?!